Taking Care of Yourself and Preventing Burnout

 A Pause for Relief

-Respite care provides short-term relief for caregivers, giving them time to rest, travel, or spend time with other family and friends.
-The respite care may last anywhere from a few hours to several weeks at a time.
-Respite care can take place at home, in a healthcare facility, senior living community, or at an adult day care center.
-In some cases, family, friends, or volunteers can step in to provide respite care but you may feel more rested if you look for a respite care program connected to a retirement community in your area.
+Respite care provides short-term relief for caregivers, giving time to rest, travel, or for self care.
+Respite care can last anywhere from a few hours to several weeks at a time.
+Family, friends, or volunteers can step in to provide respite care.
+However, you may look for a respite care program connected to a retirement community.

-Respite care provided by a friend, relative, or volunteer may have no associated costs whereas professional caregiving services come with a fee.
-For-ter a person receiving hospice care, Medicare will cover most of the cost for up to five consecutive days of respite care in a hospital or skilled nursing facility.
+Respite care provided by a friend, relative, or volunteer may have no associated costs whereas professional caregiving.
+For a person in hospice care, Medicare will cover most of the cost for up to five consecutive days in a hospital or skilled nursing facility.
 Medicaid may also provide payment assistance.

 The Benefits of a Break